this month's flower

 S

-There is a charge of £1 at meetings (£2 for non-members), which includes interval coffee/tea and cakes.
+There is a charge of £2.00 for our Barlow meetings (£4 for non-members), which includes interval coffee/tea and cakes.

 You can join the Society at any of the meetings, or by completing the on-line membership form.